lucasfernandodev/textile/README.md

 <img src="./docs/design.png" alt="design preview">

-# Challenge Codepen - Textile
+# 🧶 CodePen Challenge - Textile

 Project developed for the codepen development challenge, this week's theme is 'textile', and that's why I decided to create a simple app to change clothes.